-…a book by Steve Davies is a very interesting coverage of USA pilots flying Russian Soviet-era MiG 15s, 17s, 19s, 21s and 23s at Tonopah range. the same, that was used to test Lockheed F-117 and launch to simulated sorties with F-4, F-14, F-15, F-16 and F-18s coming in from Nellis AFB as part of Top Gun training.
+…a book by Steve Davies is a very interesting coverage of USA pilots testing Russian Soviet-era MiG 15s, 17s, 19s, 21s and 23s at Tonopah range. the same that was used to test Lockheed F-117 and launch to simulated sorties with F-4, F-14, F-15, F-16 and F-18s coming in from Nellis AFB as part of Top Gun training.

-“Red Eagles” is worth recommending also because of massive number of anegdotes. like for example, how Good Year produced worn brakes by design for 200k$ (Air Force requested ’exact copy’… and they got it), and how the wing orchestration system in MiG-23 was repaired by US Air Force.
+“Red Eagles” is worth recommending also because of massive number of anegdotes. like for example, how Good Year produced worn brakes for MiG-21 for 200k$ (Air Force requested ’exact copy’ they got with plane… and they got it), and how the wing orchestration system in MiG-23 was repaired by US Air Force.

-as it’s not challenging to imagine, having read that post - my desktop right now has Falcon 4.0 with BMS pack installed. and i’m practicing guns-only sorties with MiG-21 and MiG-29.
+as it’s not challenging to imagine, having read that post - my desktop right now has Falcon 4.0 with BMS pack installed. and i’m doing guns-only sorties with MiG-21 and MiG-29.